DjoserGenomics/djosergenomics.github.io/_posts/2025-08-12-Scroll-5-Menkaures-Measures.md

 `A1BG`:

-- **`log2FoldChange`** = 1.21 → ~2.3× higher expression in the condition of interest.
+- **`log2FoldChange`** = 1.21 → ~2.3× higher expression in the condition of interest (Cardiac Disease).
 - **`padj`** = 0.0144 → statistically significant.

-Biological implication: May be associated with condition-related upregulation.
+Biological implication: May be associated with Cardiac Disease upregulation.

 `ABCB11`:

-- **`log2FoldChange`** = -6.18 → ~71× lower expression in the condition of interest.
+- **`log2FoldChange`** = -6.18 → ~71× lower expression in the condition of interest (Cardiac Disease).
 - **`padj`** = 1.39e-07 → extremely significant.

-Biological implication: Strong candidate for condition-related downregulation.
+Biological implication: Strong candidate for Cardiac Disease downregulation.

 ---

 **That’s it!** You’ve successfully performed differential expression analysis using DESeq2 and learned how to interpret the results.

+If you want to continue, head over to the next scroll: [Ramses' Plots]({{site_baseurl}}/Scroll-6-Ramses-Plots/), where we’ll generate multiple plots and visualizations to help us interpret our findings even more.

 Time for a Cultural Spotlight.